pkr-pk/pk-web/docs/modelowanie/07_Moving_Beyond_Linearity.md

 11. In Section 7.7, it was mentioned that GAMs are generally fit using a _backfitting_ approach.
 The idea behind backfitting is actually quite simple.
 We will now explore backfitting in the context of multiple linear regression.

     Suppose that we would like to perform multiple linear regression, but we do not have software to do so.
 Instead, we only have software to perform simple linear regression.
-Therefore, we take the following iterative approach: we repeatedly hold all but one coeﬀicient estimate fixed at its current value, and update only that coeﬀicient estimate using a simple linear regression.
-The process is continued until _convergence_—that is, until the coeﬀicient estimates stop changing.
+Therefore, we take the following iterative approach: we repeatedly hold all but one coefficient estimate fixed at its current value, and update only that coefficient estimate using a simple linear regression.
+The process is continued until _convergence_—that is, until the coefficient estimates stop changing.

     We now try this out on a toy example.